jrasmusson/ios-professional-course/Bankey/3-Onboarding-Part-II/README.md

-# Protocol-Delegate
+# Onboarding Part II

 ![](images/0.png)

-- In this section you are going to learn not only learn what protocol-delegate is and how it works
+In part II you are going to learn:

- - you are also going to see how we can leverage its power ourselves when building UIKit applications
+- how to leverage the protocol-delegate pattern when building apps
-- We will start by first reviewing what the protocol-delegate is and how it works, then we'll shift gears and use it in our app for handling signin and onboarding
+- how to coordinate view controller display in `AppDelegate`
+- how to save app state to disk via `UserDefaults`

+All important stuff you can be expected to be asked to applications you work on professionally.

+Show video explaining:

-Explain what protocol-delegate is.
+- what protocol-delegate pattern is
+- how it works

-Explain how we are going to use it.
+- how we can use it when building applications

-OK, so now that you've seen how protocol-delegate works, let's head over to the arcade, and see how we can use it to signal to our `AppDelegate` that login and onboarding are done, and then ultimately aid us in our navigation.

 ## Protocol-Delegate Login